jariperttunen/lukeghg/GHG_INVENTORY_RESULT_FILES.md

 The GHG inventory result files are mainly produced with R language programs.
 It is custom in an R script to use the dot (.) character to separate words in function and variable names.
-Do not use the dot but apply the underscore (_) instead to separate words in file names.
+Do not use the dot but apply the underscore (_) instead to separate lowercase words in file names.
 The only dot should denote the file suffix, i.e *.csv*.

 Try to indicate with the file name, as much it is possible and feasible, the place in CRFreporter